 Separating security incidents in this way reveals more about how security incidents happen and who is to blame, as you can see in this chart:

-As has been the case for the past year, cyber attacks were the most common type of security incident.
-In Q1, we found 161 cyber attacks, which represents 61% of the publicly disclosed incidents that we detected.
+As has consistently been the case, cyber attacks were the most common type of security incident.
+In Q1 2023, we found 163 cyber attacks, which represents over half of the publicly disclosed incidents that we detected.

 Phishing and malware are among the most common types of cyber attacks, but in many cases the breached organisation doesn’t disclose how it fell victim.